 UNICEF just announced that our Nature Exploration Area won the Cities Inspire Award for being an inspiring solution that improves the daily lives of children.
 Learn more about the award and other great projects here.

 The pandemic showed us the importance of nature and outdoor space for our city’s children.
 I am thrilled that our kids now have a new, safe, and spacious area to cultivate their imaginations, connect with friends, and learn about the natural world.” — Mayor London Breed

 Nature Exploration Area @ Heron’s Head Park

-Inspired by the Children & Nature movement to get kids to unplug and reconnect with the outdoors, the San Francisco Recreation & Park Department and the Port of San Francisco in collaboration with SF Children & Nature are proposing to install a Nature Exploration Area (NEA) at Heron’s Head Park.
+Inspired by the Children & Nature movement to get kids to unplug and reconnect with the outdoors, the San Francisco Recreation & Park Department and the Port of San Francisco in collaboration with SF Children & Nature installed a Nature Exploration Area (NEA) at Heron’s Head Park.
 We teamed up with play experts at KABOOM! and leaders in nature play design at Bienenstock Natural Playgrounds with generous funding from Kaiser Permanente to create a unique space where kids and families can gather, create, and play.

 Grab some markers and use your imagination to design a great place to play.